 Therefore, PRELIM light SCO assays include a vacuum residue fraction.
 Because there are few data points available from the assays in the public realm, it was not possible to get a good fit of the data using the polynomial regression method for the purposes of predicting API and sulphur content of the fractions.
 Therefore, an exponential regression form is applied.
-The comparison of the estimates using the exponential form versus a polynomial regression derived from the SCO confidential assay (API and Tb{wt50%} data are available for 15 narrower cut temperatures) shows that the API of the first six SCO fractions is underestimated by 2 to 9% and the API of the heavy vacuum gas oil fraction is overestimated by 16%.
-The assumption about MCR content of the heaviest fraction is also applied to the light SCO assays.
-The confidential assay shows that this approximation may provide a value for the MCR of the SCO vacuum residue fraction close to the measured value for all the fraction of material that boils over 490°C of the light SCO (underestimated by only in one percentage unit).
+The comparison of the estimates using the exponential form versus a polynomial regression derived from the SCO confidential assay (API and Tb{wt50%} data are available for 15 narrower cut temperatures) shows that the API of the first six SCO fractions is underestimated by 2 to 9% and the API of the heaviest fraction is also applied to the light SCO assays.
+The confidential assay shows that this approximation may provide a value for the MCR of the SCO vacuum residue fraction close to the measured value for all the fraction of material that boils over 490°C of the light SCO (underestimated by only in one percentage point).
 The assay co-validation shows a large deviation in the MCR value of the same fraction.
-Effects of these assumptions are discussed in section 11.
+Effects of these assumptions are discussed in section 0.